helsinfranz/Poly-advance-1/README.md

 ### Viewing the Prompt

-If you want to generate images of the NFTs, you can view the prompt by running the following command:
+If you want to view the prompt, you can run by using the following command:

 \`\`\`shell
 yarn hardhat run scripts/viewPrompt.js